mcinglis/c-style/readme.md

 > Misunderstanding integer conversion rules can lead to errors, which in turn can lead to exploitable vulnerabilities.
 Severity: medium, Likelihood: probable.

 *Expert C Programming* (a great book that explores the ANSI standard) also explains this in its first chapter.
 The takeaway is that you shouldn't declare `unsigned` variables even if they shouldn't be negative.
 If you want a larger maximum value, use a `long` or `long long`.
 Remember, lots of dynamic languages make do with a single integer type that can be either sign.
+Don't worry about using `size_t`: an `int` is almost always fine for an array index.

-`unsigned` offers no type safety; even with all warnings on, GCC doesn't bat an eyelid at `unsigned int x = -1;`.
+Unsigned values offer no type safety; even with `-Wall` and `-Wextra`, GCC doesn't bat an eyelid at `unsigned int x = -1;`.

 *Expert C Programming* also provides an example for why you should cast all macros that will evaluate to an unsigned value.